theforeman/forklift/README.md

 ### Nightly Production Install

-Currently Katello is only supported on EL6 and available in the Katello nightly repositories.
+Currently Katello is only available in the Katello nightly repositories.
 Provided is a Vagrant setup that will setup and install Katello on a CentOS box.
 Any base CentOS box and Vagrant setup should work but we have been testing and using Vagrant with libvirt.

+Start the installation for CentOS 6:

+    vagrant up centos6

-Start the installation:
+Start the installation for CentOS 7:

-    vagrant up centos
+    vagrant up centos7

 This will create a libvirt based virtual machine running the Katello server on CentOS.

 ### Development Deployment

-A Katello development environment can be deployed on Centos or Fedora 19.
+A Katello development environment can be deployed on CentOS 6 or 7.
 Ensure that you have followed the steps to setup Vagrant and the libvirt plugin.

-To deploy to Fedora 19:
+To deploy to CentOS 6:

-    vagrant up f19-devel
+    vagrant up centos6-devel

-To deploy to Centos:
+To deploy to CentOS 7:

-    vagrant up centos-devel
+    vagrant up centos7-devel

 The box can now be accessed via ssh and the Rails server started directly: